sabrinahirani/Articulate/README.md

 # Articulate
 Articulate is a censorship-free news platform focused on preventing the spread of fake news and promoting independent journalism.
-Learn more at https://manansh11.github.io/Articulate/ or https://medium.com/@sabrinahirani/articulate-%EF%B8%8F-f87fa2eac067
+Learn more at https://manansh11.github.io/Articulate/.